labgem/microscope-user-doc/docs/content/mage/labelCPDOldNew.rst

 * **Other Object mapping**:
 All other object type (tRNA, rRNA, misc_RNA, tmRNA, ncRNA, IS, misc_feature, promoter) are compute using BLASTn.

-* 1- We use BLASTn between all the validated (annotated) RNAs in the previous version of the sequence and all the MicroScope predicted RNA.
+* 1- We use BLASTn between all the validated (annotated) RNAs in the previous version of the sequence and all the MicroScope predicted RNA on the new sequence version.
 We make a correspondence using the filter (pos>=100 and lrap=1).
+* 2- An another BLASTn is perform using the IS, misc_feature, promoter and RNA validated in the previous sequence (the RNA with no hit during the last BLAST) against the current sequence.
+We artificially increase the object size to have a better specificity, and we make a correspondence using the filter (pos>=100 and lrap=1) on the enlarge version.

 =================================
 Manually report